Fort Detrick: Environmental contamination

 Fort Detrick Area B is a 399-acre proving ground and was a disposal area for chemical, biological, and radiological material until 1970.
-Only very recently, in 2009, was it listed as a superfund site on the National Priorities List with four so-called "source areas": chemical waste disposal pits, a landfill, the Area B-Grid and the Area B-20 South burn area.
+In 2009, it was listed as a superfund site on the National Priorities List with four so-called "source areas": chemical waste disposal pits, a landfill, the Area B-Grid and the Area B-20 South burn area.
 There are 30 additional possible areas.
 Groundwater has been known to be contaminated with volatile organic compounds trichloroethylene (TCE) since 1992, as well as tetrachloroethene, both onsite and offsite.
-Eight 55-gallon drums of TCE buried in Area B in 1968 are believed one source of the contamination.
+Eight 55-gallon drums of TCE buried in Area B in 1968 are believed to be one source of the contamination.
 Groundwater plume modeling is difficult due to underlying karst formations.
-No "Records of Decision" how each site will be remediated have been signed by EPA and Army.
+No "Records of Decision" about how each site will be remediated have been signed by EPA and Army.

 In 2012, the United States National Research Council published a report after reviewing two investigations of potential health hazards at Fort Detrick: a 2009 public health assessment conducted by the Agency for Toxic Substances and Disease Registry and a cancer investigation in Frederick County by the Maryland Department of Health and Mental Hygiene and the Frederick County Health Department.
 The report found neither study could show whether people were harmed by contaminated groundwater from Area B. It is unlikely that additional studies could establish a link, because no data on early exposures were collected and data cannot be obtained or reliably estimated now.

 In May 2014, a developer who had bought 92 acres near the Center for Biological Research sued the U.S. Army for negligence in its chemical disposal practices, which led to levels of TCE of up to 42 times the federal maximum contaminant level.
 A U.S. attorney representing Fort Detrick argued in July 2014 that nonexistent EPA regulation at the time is an exception to the Federal Tort Claims Act and "protects the Army's waste disposal practices".
 The $37 million lawsuit was dismissed in January 2015.

 After the Army denied claims of health problems in 106 Frederick families and individuals in February 2015, the residents filed a class action lawsuit, seeking $750 million for wrongful death and pain and suffering in August 2015.

-The installation s Restoration Advisory Board has released a report on some of the findings in relation to the spillage of waste.
+The installation's Restoration Advisory Board has released a report on some of the findings in relation to the spillage of waste.
 The public Fort Detrick website provided a copy of the archive from the meeting of an environmental committee.